novoda/gradle-static-analysis-plugin/README.md

 A Gradle plugin to easily apply the same setup of static analysis tools across different Android, Java or Kotlin projects.

+Supports [Task Configuration Avoidance](https://docs.gradle.org/current/userguide/task_configuration_avoidance.html) so that you have zero overhead in build speeds when you use this plugin!

 ## Description
 Gradle supports many popular static analysis (Checkstyle, PMD, FindBugs, etc) via a set of built-in plugins.
 Using these plugins in an Android module will require an additional setup to compensate for the differences between